learn-co-curriculum/dsc-mle/README.md

 ## Introduction

 "Parameter Inference" is one of the most important concepts of predictive machine learning.
 In this lesson, you will begin to build an intuition surrounding the ideas around this concept.
 You'll first look at the maximum likelihood estimation (MLE) for the posterior probability based on observed data.
-(A direct application of Bayes Theorem.)
+(A direct application of Bayes theorem.)
 From there, you'll conduct a random experiment involving a series of coin tosses to derive the general formula for MLE of a binomial distribution.

 ## Objectives

 You will be able to:

-* Understand and describe parametric inference based in context of identifying optimal values for model parameters
-* Understand the concept of likelihood , and the difference between likelihood and a probability
-* Describe MLE assumption of IID samples and its implications on model development
+- Describe the process of parameter inference
+- Define likelihood and compare it to probability
+- List the two assumptions of Maximum Likelihood Estimation
+- Describe how Maximum Likelihood Estimation is related to parameter estimation

 ## Parameter Inference